processone/docs.ejabberd.im/content/admin/guide/databases/mysql.md

 ---
-title: Using ejabberd with MySQL | ejabberd documentation
+title: Using ejabberd with MySQL
+toc: true
 ---

-# Using ejabberd with MySQL

 ejabberd is bundled with native Erlang driver to use MySQL as a backend for persistent storage.

 Using MySQL as backend is thus extremely straightforward.

-## ejabberd installation
+# ejabberd installation

 ejabberd packages and binary installers contains all the module needed to connect to your MySQL server.
 You have no extra module to install